 Why Study Occupational Therapy at Grand Valley?

-- Occupational therapy is considered one of the top careers for the future with a growth rate of 26% in the next eight years.
+- OT is considered one of the top careers for the future with a growth rate of 26% in the next eight years.

-- GVSU's occupational therapy program has the highest pass rate in Michigan for first-time takes on the NBCOT Board Exam at 95.7%.
+- Over the past three years, GVSU's occupational therapy program has had an overall pass rate of 100% on the NBCOT Board Exam.

 - The Occupational Therapy Department at GVSU focuses on critical thinking and the use of occupation in treatment, and supports a client-centered approach to treatment.